-Motivation to move on from Maximum Likelihood Expectation Maximization (ML-EM)-based reconstruction
+Motivation to move on from Maximum Likelihood Expectation Maximization (ML-EM) based reconstruction

 The most widely used iterative reconstruction technique in clinical practice today is based on Ordered Subset Expectation Maximization (OSEM), derived in 1994 by Hudson and Larkin5, which is itself based on MLEM.6 The current Flash3D reconstruction engine belongs to this family of methods.
 7 In the case of SPECT, tomographic image reconstruction takes the form of an ill-conditioned inverse problem^{8, 9} using noisy data, where the number of estimable parameters is roughly the same as the number of data points.
 In contrast to Filtered Back Projection (FBP), iterative reconstructions exhibit non-stationary noise with a structure that changes across the FOV.
-In the case of MLEM (OSEM with 1 subset), the noise magnitude (variance) increases with increasing counts.
-10 Nuyts confirmed that the image of the variance in unsmoothed MLEM images is very similar to the image of the mean values.
+In the case of MLEM (OSEM with 1 subset), the noise magnitude (variance) increases with increasing counts.10 Nuyts confirmed that the image of the variance in unsmoothed MLEM images is very similar to the image of the mean values.
 The variance is therefore higher in regions of high activity, where diagnostic information resides.
 11 Furthermore, noise correlation properties are iteration-dependent, and it has been shown that noise characteristics have ramifications on lesion detection tasks.
 12, 13

-The Maximum Likelihood method was originally introduced by Fisher in 191214, who subsequently described its limitations in 1928.15 Specifically, Fisher cited the case where the number of data points is roughly equal to the number of estimable parameters to be one for which the ML estimation process is poorly suited.
+The Maximum Likelihood method was originally introduced by Fisher in 191214, who subsequently described its limitations 1928.15 Specifically, Fisher cited the case where the number of data points is roughly equal to the number of estimable parameters to be one for which the ML estimation process is poorly suited.
 In emission tomography, this is precisely the regime within which we must operate.

 To guard against image noise resulting from this fundamental pitfall and achieve interpretable images, we terminate the reconstruction early and apply post smoothing.
-We accept that with this procedure we have resolution and noise characteristics that vary across the image due to the finite number of updates.
+Yet we accept that with this procedure we have resolution and noise characteristics that vary across the image due to the finite number of updates.
 Nevertheless, despite this drawback, this strategy is in clinical use because it produces visually pleasing results and allows for efficient compensation for the physics of the image formation process via procedures such as attenuation and scatter correction.

 The ML-EM update mechanism is derived by maximizing the Poisson likelihood, yet the update formula itself is insensitive to the data statistics.
 For instance, simply scaling data by a constant factor has little effect on the ML-EM reconstruction, yet clearly the data is no longer Poisson.
+This insensitivity, even to a blatantly incorrect data alteration, must come at a price.

 A typical ML-EM implementation uses a multiplicative update mechanism, where the update factor is positive, semidefinite, and essentially a ratio comparing the data and data model, which appears in the denominator.
 In Flash3D, we limit the denominator to a minimum threshold, avoiding the division by zero or very small numbers and thus not allowing the ratio to become too large.
 The choice of this minimum threshold, in conjunction with the multiplicative update method, gives rise to an "evaporation" effect, wherein counts in regions of low activity gravitate towards regions of high activity.
 Lowering this threshold value will yield noisier images, and increasing the threshold will increase the evaporation effect.
+In practice, this compromise limits the low count application of Flash3D.